InternetOfPins/OnePin/README.md

 3. Provide pin composition on client side.
 Allows pin based libraries to abstract of pin details.
 4. Base for higher abstractions as pin routing and IoP (Internet of Pins)

+## Motivation

+Allow library writers to be more generic and target multiple frameworks at once.
+Because current library development requires changing the library code in order to:

+- Support software debounce
+- Use another framework
+- Support same hardware connected over I²C, SPI or any other expansion port (⁺pin routing and virtual pins proposals).
+- Reverse logic, some libraries make an internal management of pin normal state.
+We need not.
+- Signal NA pins by using VoidPin, this abstraction removes pin output code.

 ## Technique

 Using c++ type level programming to overlay existing frameworks with zero-cost.

+By zero-cost we mean: the abstraction will either be absent or

+**Zero-cost** meta-programming with static inline functions.

+**Composition** using c++ mixins.

+**OnePin** top level pin class with virtual functions to cover low level mixins.
+This class allows delivering a generic pin, breaking the template/mixin chain.
+_Libraries should use this type of pin_

 ### Features